They say there are no real estate emergencies, but we have learned that if they do exist, they always happen at a walk-through.

 10. Property is dirty.
 This is the biggest issue we find by far.
 People's definition of "clean" is very different and Florida real estate law reads that a property must be in "broom-clean condition".
 But here's where we speak to our clients, whether you are selling, buying or renting.
 Please be considerate!
 I know moving is stressful enough but pay special attention and clean the house once you move out.
 If you are a buyer, don't expect a spotless home either, expect to clean the property - so this is a 2-way street but it goes sour more times than we would like to admit.

 To sum up and make things a bit easier to comprehend.
 A buyer will expect the property to be in the same or better condition than they originally saw on their first visit and during inspections.
 Be considerate when you are moving and make sure movers are careful and any damage is repaired.
 And please clean before walk-through!
 The good news is that if you work with a good agent and there happen to be problems at the last minute, there are some solutions, like leaving money in escrow until issues are resolved.
 Bottom line is: better SAFE THAN SORRY!!
 Don't get sloppy at the end, we understand that a move is stressful enough.
 Ask, don't leave questions for last minute and do not make assumptions.

-There are currently 50 Keystone Point homes for sale: (compared to 47 in March)
+There are currently 20 single-family homes for sale (compared to 21 in June)

 Highest priced listing is $7,850,000 for the bay front, new construction home at 7311 Belle Meade... more